 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

-- 2 slices French or Italian bread, torn into small pieces
+- 2 slices French or Italian bread, crusts removed and torn into small pieces

 - 1/2 cup milk

 - 1 egg, lightly beaten